Tomato Jam Nirvana

 Well, I made SEVEN batches last summer, and I froze tomatoes from my garden last fall so I can make an emergency batch or two before my next crop of fresh tomatoes is ready!

 If you've never tried tomato jam you're missing out on a delicious treat.
 Gone is the ketchup from my sandwiches.
 I've replaced it with tomato jam.
 Sweet, spicy, and infinitely better than any condiment in your refrigerator, tomato jam pairs well with burgers, turkey, eggs, cheese & crackers, grilled cheese, or just plain toast.
 It's become so popular with my guests here at Brick House on Main Bed & Breakfast that I made a batch of small jars to give as gifts.
-I've been asked for the recipe often, so I thought I'd share it here.
+I've been asked for the recipe often, so I asked Marissa for permission to share it here.

 This recipe is found in the lovely book Food in Jars: Preserving in Small Batches Year-Round by food blogger Marisa McClellan.
 Visit Marisa's website at foodinjars.com for tons of recipes and advice on canning and preserving.